Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/code/Base_Mediator/README.md

 This will start the NETCONF server as a process, in the foreground, and print the debug logs on that specific terminal.

-`netconfd  --log-level=debug --access-control=off --target=running --no-startup --module=MicrowaveModel-ObjectClasses-AirInterface`
+`netconfd  --log-level=debug --access-control=off --target=running --no-startup --module=MicrowaveModel-ObjectClasses-AirInterface`--module=CoreModel-CoreNetworkModule-ObjectClasses --module=MicrowaveModel-ObjectClasses-PureEthernetStructure

 ### How to configure the Base Mediator: